walquis/http-class/10.2-sinatra-server-with-activerecord-model/README.md

   database: db/development.sqlite3
 ```

-### Tell Bundler where ActiveRecord is:
+### Tell Bundler about the gems corresponding to your chosen Object-Relational-Mapping tools
-Add the 'sinatra-activerecord' gem to your Gemfile and run 'bundle install'...
+Add these lines to your Gemfile and run 'bundle install'...
 ```
+gem 'sqlite3'
 gem 'sinatra-activerecord'
 ```